AnthonyRVa/CS-2450/journal.md

 BIGGEST ENEMY OF HASH IS CLUSTERING.
 Meaning areas where a bunch of items want to go.

 Use None to represent an unused slot(never used) and use false to show that someone's been there and skip.

+11-12-25

+Possible quiz items

+Code part you'll do BST, LinkedList, Hash, and is prime.
+(For BST you won't do delete, insert, __iter_ _)

+Practice
+linked list with circular pointer, it makes inserting and poping order 1.